 Next, brush your stomach and chest, using long strokes that move toward your heart (for circulation).
 Since the skin in these areas is more sensitive, use gentle pressure.

 Dry brush your back, moving your strokes toward the heart center.

 Next, go down to your feet and move up the legs, using the same long strokes in the direction of your heart.

 WHEN TO DRY BRUSH

 This part is really up to you.
 Ayurveda states to do it at night; most modern interpretations recommend starting your day with a dry brushing sesh.
 The one thing that everyone can agree on is that you should dry brush before showering, whenever that makes sense for you.

 Personally, I dry brush in the morning before my shower.
 Then, I perform the Ayurvedic ritual of Abhyanga, which is basically self-oil massage.
-I massage warm sesame oil all over my body, then hop into the shower.
+I massage warm sesame oil all over my body and hop into the shower.
 The warm water opens my pores, helping the oil sink in.
 Afterwards, I don’t need to apply lotion or anything.
 I’m exfoliated, moisturized, and glowing from chest-to-toe.